LP Duo: Quantum Music and Hybrid Piano

+In 2023, the ensemble created a composition Between the Waves, on the occasion of the Ars Akustika EBU, a live broadcast organized by Radio Belgrade 3 in collaboration with the European Broadcasting Union (EBU).
+The event features avant-garde and experimental acoustic art, combining live performances, installations, and sound pieces from artists worldwide.

 New Art Center

 LP Duo is the founder of the non-governmental organization New Art Center (2008), which is involved with various music projects and activities, including publishing sheet music in print and digital formats.

 LP Elektro

-LP Elektro can be seen as the alter ego of LP Duo; it emerged as a result of more than two decades of the duo members’ collaborations with various rock and pop bands.
-LP Elektro combines different types of synthesizers, sophisticated electronic sounds and a wealth of rhythms with conceptual and love lyrics.
+LP Elektro can be seen as the alter ego of LP Duo; it emerged due to more than two decades of collaboration between the duo members and various rock and pop bands.
+LP Elektro combines different types of synthesizers, sophisticated electronic sounds, and a wealth of rhythms with conceptual and love lyrics.
 Under this brand, LP Elektro released the album We Have To Talk (2019).